-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Will Wyse, a student assistant in the International Guitar Research Archives.
 Will is a graduate student majoring in Guitar Performance, and is this year's Purcell Fellow.

 Dr. Leonard Osborne was a U.S. Navy surgeon based in Maryland during the War of 1812.
 His personal journal, dated 1809 to 1815, is one of the many treasures held in Special Collections and Archives.
 In it, he describes medical lectures he attended, medical treatments, various locations his ship visited, and his fellow seamen.
 Also included are sketches, hand-drawn maps, and poems.

 Through a relatively safe lens, Osborne's journal shows us the daily life of a young surgeon during wartime.
 Most entries describe a day of attending lectures or observing patients.
 However, scattered throughout the journal are details of his family and personal life, opinions of the war, and even a small section on personal conduct.

 Even in the midst of a fairly controversial war, Dr. Leonard Osborne saw little action.
 Often, he begins to recount a day with “nothing interesting doing”, or “nothing new today”.
 However, there are occasional instances which remind us of the unpredictable reality of war, such as the account of a patient who survived a musket shot to the head.
 Osborne writes that the ball, fired from the musket, was lodged in between the eyebrows of a young Scotsman.
 He goes on to write that the situation was "miraculous", and that the patient will no doubt recover.